-1630 - today: from the annus horribilis to the rebirth on the seven hills.
+1630 – today: from the annus horribilis to the rebirth over the seven hills.
 Ferrere capital of honey and artisan salami.

 It covers an area of 13.93 km² and has a population of about 1600 inhabitants.

-The current appearance of the village, spread over the hills, derives from the events that characterized the village in 1630: before the invasion of the French and a bloody period of war, then - again in the same year - a disastrous flood invaded the whole valley.
-The annus horribilis of Ferrere ended with the outbreak of the plague that struck a large part of northern Italy.
+The current appearance of the town, scattered over the hills, derives from the events that characterized the village in 1630: first the invasion of the French and a bloody period of war, then—again in the same year—a terrible flood invaded the whole valley.
+Ferrere's annus horribilis ended with the outbreak of the plague that affected much of northern Italy.

-Sequence of nefarious events led many inhabitants to move from the valley to the surrounding hills, considering them to be safer places.
+The sequence of nefarious events prompted many inhabitants to move from the valley to the surrounding hills, believing them to be safer places.

-In 1851 all the properties of the Garretti passed to the Counts Gromis of Trana and then to Emanuele Montalcini, paternal uncle of the Nobel Prize Rita Levi Montalcini, who spent part of her youth in the village.
+In 1851 the Garettis' properties were subsequently sold to the Gromis Counts of Trana and then Emanuele Montalcini, paternal uncle of the Nobel Prize Rita Levi Montalcini, who spent part of her youth in the town.

 Food and wine and typical products.

 You say Ferrere and think of honey: the precious food is celebrated in the Ferrere Miele event, much appreciated by the ferreresi and tourists.